-I always told myself that we were not going to be one of those families – spending every non-school hour driving to and from music lessons, dance recitals, little league, and Scouts.
-But over time, the activities started to pile up and my children’s unstructured play time was significantly decreasing.
+I always told myself that we weren’t going to be one of those families that spend every non-school hour driving to and from music lessons, dance recitals, little league, and Boy/Girl Scouts.
+But over time, the kids’ activities started to pile up and my children’s unstructured play time was significantly decreasing.

 I came to this startling realization when I was attempting to schedule an after-school playdate for my oldest son.
 The conversation with the other child’s mom went like this: